CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorTargetChangeMessage.md

 ```

 ### -EncryptedAesKey
 The secure properties that have large text content as value can be encrypted using AES key.
-In these cases, the AES key needs to be encrypted using the device connector public key and passed as the value for this property.\nThe secure properties that are encrypted using the AES key are mapped against the property name with prefix &apos;AES&apos; in SecureProperties dictionary.
+In these cases, the AES key needs to be encrypted using the device connector public key and passed as the value for this property.\nThe secure properties that are encrypted using the AES key are mapped against the property name with prefix &amp;apos;AES&amp;apos; in SecureProperties dictionary.

 ```yaml
 Type: string